-Factor Barrier Incentive Environmental Possibly more expensive than "dumb" dishwasher "Cool" factor Integration with other smart devices Interactive Perceived loss of control "Hackable" Perceived increase in control "Hackable" Scale • NA Automated management across multiple dishwashers
+Factor Barrier Incentive Environmental Possibly more expensive than "dumb" dishwasher "Cool" factor Integration with other smart devices Interactive Perceived loss of control "Hackable" Perceived increase in control "Hackable" Scale • NA? • NA?

 For each factor, the barriers and incentives are weighed against each other to inform the final decision regarding whether the inclusion of upgrade/patch capability is a good business decision, as discussed in the next section.